Chances are you're buying your first home and stumbled upon FHA loan or you heard someone speaking about FHA right ? What is it?

 Thoughts about the FHA loan-

-The FHA loan is a great loan to buy a property when you do not have savings to put 20% down as conventional loans require (my exact situation a few years ago).
-That being said, the PMI (which is a requirement for FHA loans) will carry on the life of the loan, this means between $200-$400 a month just on this.
-What I did a few years ago was I refinanced to a conventional loan once the property had some equity in it and took out the PMI since I had 20% down in the form of equity.
+The FHA loan is a great loan to buy a property when you do not have savings to put a 20% down as conventional loans require (my exact situation a few years ago).
+That being said, the PMI (which is a requirement for FHA loans) will carry on the life of the loan, this means between $200-$400 a month just on this (so plan ahead).
+What I did a few years ago was I refinanced to a conventional loan once the property had some equity in it and took out the PMI.
+This because there was equity in the property, meaning the house had risen in value, the conditions were perfect for a conventional loan.
 This not only took out the PMI but also lowered my interest rate from the lender therefore lowering my monthly payments.

 Any questions or comments feel free to contact me or leave a message.